Edimar18/TradeIQ/README.md

 TradeIQ is a web-based MT5 market price predictor powered by AI using Django and Keras.

+### STATUS: UNDER DEVELOPMENT - THE AI CAPABILOTY IS YET TO BE CODED : >

 ## Features

 * [List the features of your project here, e.g.]